-While it’s clear where the term derives from (a combination of “solo” and “entrepreneur”), it’s not always clear who counts as a freelancer vs an entrepreneur.
+While it’s clear where the term derives from (a combination of “solo” and “entrepreneur”), it’s not always clear who counts as a freelancer vs. an entrepreneur.

 What is a Solopreneur?

 A solopreneur, according to Oxford Languages, is “a person who starts and runs their own business.”
-According to Urban Dictionary, solopreneur means: “An entrepreneur that works alone, “solo,” and runs their company on their own.
+According to Urban Dictionary, Solopreneur means: “An entrepreneur that works alone, “solo,” and runs their company on their own.
 They may engage contractors, but they are fully responsible for the operation of their company.”

 Solopreneur vs Entrepreneur